Arizona woman gets 30 days in jail for collecting 4 ballots

 “Many of the things that were put forward as mitigating factors, I think they’re also aggravating factors,” he said.
 “You have been a leader in the San Luis community for a long time.
 People look up to you, people respect you, and they look to what you do.”

-Fuentes collected the four early voting ballots from acquaintances in San Luis, and gave them to co-defendant Alma Juarez while working a table outside a polling place where she was urging people to vote for a slate of city council candidates.
+Fuentes collected the four completed mail ballots from acquaintances in San Luis, and gave them to co-defendant Alma Juarez while working a table outside a polling place where she was urging people to vote for a slate of city council candidates.
 Juarez carried them inside and put them in a ballot drop-off bin.

+Election officials in Yuma County confirmed that the ballots were legitimate and the mail-ballot envelopes were signed by qualified voters, so they were counted.

 Juarez pleaded guilty to a misdemeanor in a plea agreement with prosecutors that called for her to get probation.
 Nelson was not bound by that agreement, but gave her probation and no jail time.